AlbertWhite/site-v2.0/src/data/blogs/ddd.md

 As well, we would like to isolate business logics by **domain**.
 For example, 'Author' related logic and 'Book' related logic should not be written in the same file.

 In conclusion, with DDD, we can concentrate on the dynamic functional logic (business logic) by domain.
-Domain logic is the key to functional features (and might not be very possiblily replaced by AI because as human we need to finger out all the scenarios :D ).
+Domain logic is the key to functional features (and might not be very possibly replaced by AI because as human we need to finger out all the scenarios :D ).

 ### What are the Domain Driven Design layers